On-premise VS Cloud ERP: what is the best fit for your business?

-Enterprise Resource Planning (ERP) Systems have changed greatly over the past years, becoming more versatile and multi-faceted.
-All size organisations use these systems to run their companies, giving them a competitive edge for businesses.
+Enterprise Resource Planning (ERP) Systems have changed dramatically over the past years, becoming more versatile and multi-faceted.
+All-size organisations use these systems to run their companies, giving them a competitive edge for businesses.

 Yet, when choosing to deploy an ERP solution, many companies struggle to decide whether to go for cloud or on-premise.
-There is one clear difference between these two options, and it is that a cloud-based software is provided as a service and maintained by the vendor, while the on-premise solution has a local installation and managed by the company’s IT staff.
+One clear difference between these two options is that cloud-based software is provided as a service and maintained by the vendor.
+At the same time, the on-premise solution has a local installation and is managed by the company’s IT staff.

-One of the most critical factors is the decision of implementing on-premise ERP vs. cloud ERP, but the best place to start is by analysing the business requirements specific to an organisation.
-In this article, we look at some considerations that business owners, CEOs, CFOs and CTOs should take into consideration.
+One of the most critical factors in the decision to implement on-premise ERP vs cloud ERP, but the best place to start is by analysing the business requirements specific to an organisation.
+This article looks at some considerations that business owners, CEOs, CFOs and CTOs should consider.

 Cost and Implementation

 The difference between on-premise and cloud ERP solutions is how they are implemented.
-This variance will impact greatly the cost of the solution.
+This variance will significantly impact the cost of the solution.

 With on-premise software, there is usually an upfront fee, followed by ongoing investments based on upgrades.
 They can have additional costs for support and training too.
-They are considered a capital expenditure for the buyer.
+They are considered capital expenditures for the buyer.

 Security of data